Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: Okay.

-Q: Yes, Aajonus, I would like to ask you, is there a connection between [unintelligible] and a pH balance in the body?
+Q: Yes, Aajonus, I would like to ask you, is there a connection between aversion to meat and a pH balance in the body?

 A: The what and the pH?